davy7125/polyphone/en/manual/soundfont-editor/editing-pages/sample-editor.md

 * ratio between the peak intensity and the intensity of the maximum peak,
 * frequency,
-* corresponding key,
+* closest corresponding key,
-* correction.
+* correction (distance to the closest corresponding key).

 From these data an estimate of the pitch of the sound is made.
 This estimate can be used for tuning.